SSWConsulting/SSW.Rules.Content/rules/do-you-use-the-url-as-a-navigation-aid-aka-redirect-to-the-correct-url-if-it-is-incorrect/rule.md

 ---
 type: rule
-title: Do you use the URL as a navigation aid (aka redirect to the correct url if it is incorrect)?
+title: Do you use the URL as a navigation aid (aka redirect if URL is incorrect)?
 uri: do-you-use-the-url-as-a-navigation-aid-aka-redirect-to-the-correct-url-if-it-is-incorrect
 authors:
   - title: Adam Cogan